 Per VA regulation, only mandatory fees may be billed to the VA.
-Students utilizing VA benefits will be responsible for arranging alternate payments for any fees not covered by VA.
+The cost of our technical kit, textbooks, and iPad are not considered mandatory fees and as such cannot be charged to the VA.
+Students utilizing VA Benefits will be responsible for arranging alternate payments for any fees not covered by VA.

 - 1. Complete the required number of program clock hours. - 2.
-Complete and submit all assigned skill practical assessments through CourseKey, to demonstrate completion of State requirements. - 3.
-Pass the school's final written and practical exams. - 4.
-Complete the required theory hours and pass all written theory exams.
+Complete and submit all practical skill assignments via the skills tracker app, to demonstrate completion of Practical Skill requirements. - 3.
+Complete all assigned written and practical exams with a passing score.